 Footprint of the 65" stand: 41.2" x 12.5".

 The back of the TV is very basic, and is made of plastic.
 The panels have some flex to them, but we don't expect this to cause any issues.
 The back of the feet can be used for very basic cable management.

-This TV is very thin, much thinner than the X800G, and it looks great wall-mounted.
+This TV is very thin, much thinner than the Sony X800G, and it looks great wall-mounted.

-The Sony X850G has a disappointing contrast ratio, worse than any recent TV, including the X800G.
+This TV has a disappointing contrast ratio, worse than any recent TV, including the Sony X800G.
 Blacks look gray, especially when watching TV in a dark room.
 If you're looking for a Sony TV with an IPS panel but improved contrast ratio, then check out the Sony X800H.

 Great peak brightness in SDR, with no variation in brightness with different content, which is great.
 We measured the peak brightness after calibration, with the 'Custom' Picture Mode and the 'Expert 1' Color temperature.

 Unfortunately, there are no brighter picture modes.
 Enabling Adv. contrast enhancer increases the peak brightness a tiny bit, but not enough to make a noticeable difference.

 Decent peak brightness in HDR.
 Small bright highlights in some scenes stand out, but not enough to show off the content creator's intent.

 We measured the peak brightness with no calibration settings, with the 'Cinema' Picture Mode and the Color temperature set to 'Expert 2'.

 Unlike most TVs, these settings are the most accurate and the brightest.
 The 'Vivid' picture mode has a lower peak brightness.